 Hike to Tortuga Bay known for its beautiful white sand beach and multitudes of marine iguanas.
 Kayak in the mangrove protected salt water cove and snorkel among amazing marine life.
 Climb, crawl and hike through natural lava tunnels and walk around the edge of Twin Craters.
 Snorkel the crystals blue waters and see abundant natural life.

 Enjoy the final farewell banquet as you look back on this incredible adventure, cherish your new friendships, and realize how much you have all “evolved.”

-Our hotel is strategically located in the lively Mariscal distract, an exclusive area of the city near the airport, museums, galleries, theaters, historic city center and other tourist attractions.
-Each room features wi-fi, phone and a safe.
+Our hotel is strategically located in the lively Mariscal distract, an exclusive area of the city near museums, galleries, theaters, historic city center and other tourist attractions.
+Each room features Wi-Fi, phone and a safe.

-With the symmetrical cone of Cotopaxi in the distance, Hosteria Simon is located just outside the town of Latacunga.
+With the symmetrical cone of Cotopaxi in the distance, Hosteria Simon is located just outside the town of Toacazo.
 It is a lovely wooden log cabin style lodge.
-The rooms are simple with bunk beds and bathrooms, Wi-Fi, a large lobby area with restaurant, wood burning stove and comfy chairs.
+The rooms are simple with bunk beds, bathrooms and Wi-Fi.
+There’s a large lobby area with restaurant, wood burning stove and comfy chairs.

-The Monte Selva Lodge offers comfortable rooms all with TVs and Wi-Fi.
-It is the perfect spot for some relaxation after our time in the Amazon.
-The hotel has incredible facilities including basketball and volleyball courts, nice grounds and a pool.
+The Monte Selva Lodge offers comfortable rooms with TVs and Wi-Fi.
+The hotel facilities include basketball and volleyball courts, and a pool.

-This hotel though basic is clean, has internet, and all rooms have comfortable beds, private baths and air conditioning.
-The hotel offers a nice patio with gardens and hammocks to enjoy where we can laugh about the excitement of learning to surf or the fish we saw on our amazing snorkeling expedition or the sea lions we met!
+This hotel, though basic, is clean, has internet, and all rooms have comfortable beds, private baths and air conditioning.
+It offers a nice patio with gardens and hammocks to enjoy where we can chill and laugh about the excitement of the fish we saw on our amazing snorkeling expedition or the sea lions we met!